 Louisville Hoods: East End

 The main Louisville hoods of the East Side is Smoketown.
 Smoketown is very old neighborhood and one of the city’s original black communities as black families have resided in the area since the end of slavery.
-Smoketown thrived until the 1960s and the 1970s as this small section of the East End began to decline with hundreds of people leaving the area, while opportunities and resources became scarce and limited to the remaining citizens of Smoketown.
+Smoketown thrived until the 1960s and the 1970s as this small section of the East End began to decline as hundreds of families left the area, while opportunities and resources became scarce and limited to the remaining citizens of Smoketown.

 Also, to build the neighborhood’s housing project of Shepard Square parts of the neighborhood, in an attempt of slum clearance of the Louisville ghetto, were demolished for the creation of the small housing complex that was located between Clay and Preston, just north of Lampton Street.

-In today’s East End, gentrification of the Louisville ghetto has almost totally transformed the community with the demolishing of the two major housing projects of Clarksdale and Shepard Square, along with the constant rebuilding and renovations of the surrounding areas where the housing projects once stood.
+In today’s East End, gentrification within the Louisville ghetto has almost totally transformed the community with the demolishing of the two major housing projects of Clarksdale and Shepard Square, along with the constant rebuilding and renovations of the surrounding areas where the housing projects once stood.
 These small sections of the city that are just a short distance away from Louisville’s downtown are experiencing massive rebuilding.

 Louisville Hoods: West End